 Something as powerful as lightning begins with a process that happens in your life all the time: static electricity.
 If you've ever shocked yourself on a doorknob after walking across a carpet in your socks, you experienced the pop of a tiny lightning bolt.
 Static electrical charge builds up whenever two objects rub together, and in the case of lightning, the objects are moisture molecules and ice crystals in clouds.

 Clouds are one of the places moisture is held and collected in the water cycle.
 Clouds are formed gradually as terrestrial water absorbs heat from the sun and the surroundings until they collect enough energy to transform from liquid to vapor.
 A cloud you see is just a collection of water vapor, some dust and other impurities that hangs together in the sky, much like the water in a lake or ocean hangs together on the ground.

-Water or moisture on the earth absorbs heat from the sun and the surroundings.
-When enough heat has been absorbed, some of the liquid's molecules may have enough energy to escape from the liquid and begin to rise into the atmosphere as a vapor.
-As the vapor rises higher and higher, the temperature of the surrounding air becomes lower and lower.
+Precipitation like rain, snow and sleet occurs comes from clouds, obviously.
+But it happens as a result of water vapor rising higher and higher, and the temperature of the surrounding air becoming lower and lower.
 Eventually, the vapor loses enough heat to the surrounding air to allow it to turn back into a liquid.
-Earth's gravitational pull then causes the liquid to "fall" back down to the earth, thereby completing the cycle.
-It should be noted that if the temperatures in the surrounding air are low enough, the vapor can condense and then freeze into snow or sleet.
+Earth's gravitational pull then causes the liquid to fall back down.
+If the temperatures in the surrounding air are low enough, the vapor can condense and then freeze into snow or sleet.

 In the next section, we'll see what causes electrical storms.